USB: System design

-A USB system consists of a host with one or more downstream ports, and multiple peripherals, forming a tiered-star topology.
+A USB system consists of a host with one or more downstream facing ports (DFP), and multiple peripherals, forming a tiered-star topology.
 Additional USB hubs may be included, allowing up to five tiers.
 A USB host may have multiple controllers, each with one or more ports.
 Up to 127 devices may be connected to a single host controller.
 USB devices are linked in series through hubs.
 The hub built into the host controller is called the root hub.

 A USB device may consist of several logical sub-devices that are referred to as device functions.
 A composite device may provide several functions, for example, a webcam (video device function) with a built-in microphone (audio device function).
 An alternative to this is a compound device, in which the host assigns each logical device a distinct address and all logical devices connect to a built-in hub that connects to the physical USB cable.

 USB device communication is based on pipes (logical channels).
-A pipe is a connection from the host controller to a logical entity within a device, called an endpoint.
+A pipe connects the host controller to a logical entity within a device, called an endpoint.
 Because pipes correspond to endpoints, the terms are sometimes used interchangeably.
 Each USB device can have up to 32 endpoints (16 in and 16 out), though it is rare to have so many.
-Endpoints are defined and numbered by the device during initialization (the period after physical connection called "enumeration") and so are relatively permanent, whereas pipes may be opened and closed.
+Endpoints are defined and numbered by the device during initialization (the period after physical connection called enumeration) and so are relatively permanent, whereas pipes may be opened and closed.

 There are two types of pipe: stream and message.